CooperPair/Machine_leanrning_algorithms/README.md

-# Machine_leanrning_algorithm
+### Machine_leanrning_algorithm
-A scratch view of the implementation of the basic ml algorithm
+A scratch view of the implementation of basic ml algorithms.